jorviizheng/thr/docs/index.rst

 THR stands for *Tornado HTTP Router*, *Tornado HTTP over Redis* or *Toulouse HTTP Router*, your choice!
-It's an HTTP proxy based on Tornado and Redis allowing to do all sorts of things with your incoming HTTP traffic such as application-level QOS, request rewriting, etc.
+It's an HTTP proxy based on Tornado and Redis allowing to do all sorts of things with your incoming HTTP traffic such as application-level QoS, request rewriting, etc.

+This project is hosted on GitHub: https://github.com/thefab/thr

 .. toctree::